 Alpengirl Summer Camp Packing List & Gear Info

-- By packing the multi-functional gear and clothing worn in layers on this packing list, you'll be comfortable in any weather.
+- By packing the multi-functional gear and clothing layers on the packing list, you'll be comfortable in any weather.

-- Items you bring will be used throughout the adventure and they will get dirty; avoid bringing special items you don't want damaged.
-We will be doing laundry on sessions that are longer than 8 days.
+- Items you bring will be used throughout the adventure and will get dirty; avoid bringing special items you don't want damaged.
+We typically do laundry on sessions that are longer than 10 days.

 - Essential clothing and gear will be inspected upon arrival as a safety precaution; you are the only person allowed to use the gear you bring.

 - Limit cotton.
 It is comfortable and breathable, but it absorbs and retains water, is difficult to dry, and will not keep you very warm if it gets wet.
 Cotton t-shirts and underwear are fine; heavy cotton clothes are not allowed.